+Beverly had no boyfriends, and her friends told police and relatives that they knew of no men in her life, nor of anyone with whom she might have eloped.
 Police found that Beverly had taken $173 from her savings account, resigned her clerk job at a downtown firm the day before she vanished and told coworkers she was going to Chicago.
 Although she seemed to have left willingly, police still searched for her.

 Detectives checked marriage-license bureaus in all 50 states but found no evidence that Beverly had married.
 And although the Sharpmans had family in Chicago, those relatives reported that they hadn't seen or heard from Beverly.

-If you have any information concerning this case, please contact:
+Investigating Agency(s)If you have any information about this case please contact;

 Please refer to this number when contacting any agency with information regarding this case.

 Last Updated: 2/8/15 - By: BR / Webmaster